Scorched earth: Historic examples

-6th century BCE
+6th century BC

 European Scythian campaign

 The Scythians used scorched-earth methods against the Persian Achaemenid Empire, led by King Darius the Great, during his European Scythian campaign.
 The Scythians, who were nomadic herders, evaded the Persian invaders and retreated into the depths of the steppes after they had destroyed food supplies and poisoned wells.

-4th century BCE
+4th century BC

 March of the Ten Thousand

 The Greek general Xenophon recorded in his Anabasis that the withdrawing enemy burnt up the grass and everything else that was good for use in front of the Ten Thousand.

-3rd century BCE
+3rd century BC

 Second Punic War

 During the Second Punic War in 218–202 BCE, both Carthaginians and Romans used the method selectively during Hannibal's invasion of Italy.
 After the Roman defeat at Lake Trasimene, Quintus Fabius Maximus instructed those living in the path of the invading Carthaginians to burn their houses and grain.

-2nd century BCE
+2nd century BC

 Third Punic War

-After the end of the Third Punic War in 146 BCE, the Roman Senate also elected to use this method to permanently destroy the Carthaginian capital city, Carthage (near modern-day Tunis).
+After the end of the Third Punic War in 146 BC, the Roman Senate also elected to use this method to permanently destroy the Carthaginian capital city, Carthage (near modern-day Tunis).
 The buildings were torn down, their stones scattered so not even rubble remained, and the fields were burned.
 However, the story that they salted the earth is apocryphal.

-1st century BCE
+1st century BC

 Gallic Wars

 The system of punitive destruction of property and subjugation of people when accompanying a military campaign was known as vastatio.
 Two of the first uses of scorched earth recorded happened in the Gallic Wars.
 The first was used when the Celtic Helvetii were forced to evacuate their homes in Southern Germany and Switzerland because of incursions of unfriendly Germanic tribes: to add incentive to the march, the Helvetii destroyed everything they could not bring.

 The second case shows actual military value: during the Great Gallic War the Gauls under Vercingetorix planned to lure the Roman armies into Gaul and then trap and obliterate them.
 They thus ravaged the countryside of what are now the Benelux countries and France.
-This caused immense problems for the Romans, but the Roman military triumphs over the Gallic alliance showed that the ravaging alone was not to be enough to save Gaul from subjugation by Rome.
+This caused immense problems for the Romans, but the Roman military triumphed over the Gallic alliance.